instedd/facility-public-portal/app/views/content_view/docs.html.md

 ## Discovery

 The suggest endpoint allows discovery in a human friendly manner.
-A response will include facilities, locations and services that match the search criteria.
+A response will include facilities, locations and categories (ie: services, etc.) that match the search criteria.

 * For the informed facilites, [details api](#facility-details) can be used.
-* For informed services and location, [search api](#search) can be used to get a list of facilities.
+* For informed categories and location, [search api](#search) can be used to get a list of facilities.

 No paging is supported in this endpoint.